armon/bloomd/README.rst

     START
     foobar 0.001 1797211 1000000 0
     END

 This indicates a single filter named foobar, with a probability of 0.001 of false positives, a 1.79MB size, a current capacity of 1M items, and 0 current items.
 The size and capacity automatically scale as more items are added.

-The ``drop`` and ``close`` commands are like create, but only takes a filter name.
+The ``drop``, ``close`` and ``clear`` commands are like create, but only takes a filter name.
-It can either return "Done" or "Filter does not exist".
+It can either return "Done" or "Filter does not exist". ``clear`` can also return "Filter is not proxied.
+Close it first.".
+This means that the filter is still in-memory and not qualified for being cleared.
+This can be resolved by first closing the filter.

 Check and set look similar, they are either::